PaddlePaddle/PaddleGAN/docs/en_US/data_prepare.md

 ```

 #### Custom datasets
 Data should be arranged in following way if you use custom dataset.
-And image content shoubld be same with example image.
+And image content should be the same with example image.

 ```
 facades